How Much Does Professional Cockroach Extermination Cost?

 Cost by Treatment Type

-When comparing costs, you’ll see sprays and gel baits priced differently because they target roaches in distinct ways and may require multiple visits.
+When comparing costs, you’ll see exterminators price sprays and gel baits differently because they target roaches in distinct ways and may require multiple visits.
+Understanding the methods available — and their trade-offs — helps you make the best choice for your budget and your specific roach problem.

 Sprays vs. Baits